Rengoku02/intro-to-git/README.md

 # Introduction to Git for Bioinformatics

-A hands-on tutorial for learning Git, designed for bioinformatics researchers and students.
-Each section includes explanations, real commands, and exercises you can follow on your own machine — no cloning required.
+A tutorial for learning Git.

 ## Why Git in Bioinformatics?